1app.energy Blog

 The key difference

-The window is fixed.
-Every night, at the same time, the cheap rate starts.
-Your EV charger, your battery management system, and your inverter can all be configured around this predictable schedule.
+The window normally repeats at the same time for the tariff period.
+Your EV charger, your battery management system, and your inverter can often be configured around this predictable schedule, but you should recheck it if Octopus changes terms, your tariff renews, or your hardware setup changes.

-Octopus Intelligent Go offers a dynamic dispatch window.
-As of March 11, 2026, Octopus's public page shows a core discounted window from 23:30 to 05:30, and Octopus can add extra smart charging sessions outside that window depending on your setup.
+Intelligent Octopus Go offers a dynamic dispatch window.
+As of 24 April 2026, Octopus's Intelligent Go page shows a core discounted window from 23:30 to 05:30, plus extra smart charging sessions outside that window depending on your compatible EV or charger setup.

 Why fixed windows are friendlier to batteries

 A battery management system needs to know when to hold charge and when to discharge.
-If you tell it to hold charge between 00:30 and 05:30, it will do that — it will wait for the cheap window to close before resuming its normal discharge behaviour.
+If you tell it to hold charge between 00:30 and 05:30, it should do that where the inverter settings and topology support it, then resume its normal discharge behaviour after the window.

-This works well with Go because the window never changes.
-The battery hold schedule you set on day one is still correct six months later.
+This works well with Go because the normal window is predictable for the tariff period.
+The battery hold schedule you set is easier to maintain, but it still needs reviewing when tariff terms, hardware settings or household demand change.

 With Intelligent Go, the window changes every night and can include daytime sessions.
-A battery hold schedule set for 00:30–05:30 offers no protection during a 14:00 session dispatched on a sunny Wednesday when the grid is clean.
-The battery discharges into the EV load as normal, consuming solar storage you collected that morning.
+A battery hold schedule set for 00:30–05:30 offers no automatic protection during a 14:00 session dispatched on a sunny Wednesday when the grid is clean.
+The battery may discharge into the EV load as normal, consuming solar storage you collected that morning.

 An illustrative comparison for battery homes